Frequently Asked Questions

 Absolutely not.
 At some point in our lives, we've probably all thought that it would be fun to have a pet monkey.
 And then there's reality.
 Monkeys, apes, and prosimians are not meant to be pets.
 They are intelligent, autonomous, thinking, feeling beings that do not belong in cages and strongly resist captivity.

 When pet-owners acquire baby primates, they have the best intention of treating them as family members.
-But here's the ugly truth: baby monkeys are stolen from their mothers' arms at just a few days old to imprint on humans.
+But here's the ugly truth: baby monkeys are stolen from their mothers' arms at just a few days or weeks old to imprint on humans.
 This is traumatic to both mother and child.
 The mother will be bred again and again only to suffer this process over and again, resulting in irreversible emotional disorders.
-The child is never normal after being removed from his or her mother, never developing into a healthy monkeys.
+The child is never normal after being removed from his or her mother, never developing into a healthy monkey.

 Our homes are ill-equipped to handle maturing primates.
 Their natural curiosity and intelligence turn to mischief and destruction.
 As they mature, caring for them in human surroundings becomes a challenge at best, and a potential danger for all concerned.
 Their innate wild behaviors never leave them.
 They cannot be trained out of them.

-It is common for captive primates to have never seen others of their own kind, a phenomenon referred to as "species isolation".
+It is common for captive primates to have never seen others of their own kind, a phenomenon referred to as "species isolation."
 Here’s what happens: without the company of their own species, and without appropriate activities, exercise and nutrition, they become depressed, and suffer ill health.
 Isolation, confinement and boredom can lead to self-mutilation.

 Not having the benefit of same species guidance, they fit into neither a human world nor into that of their own species.
 This confusion, coupled with the physical prowess that accompanies their instinctive defenses, leads to fits of rage.